sumit3020/Credit-Card-Default-Prediction/README.md

 X12-X17: Amount of bill statement (NT dollar).
 X12 = amount of bill statement in September, 2005; X13 = amount of bill statement in August, 2005; . . .;X17 = amount of bill statement in April, 2005.

 X18-X23: Amount of previous payment (NT dollar).
 X18 = amount paid in September, 2005; X19 = amount paid in August, 2005; . . .;X23 = amount paid in April, 2005.

+💾 Project Files Description
+This Project includes 1 colab notebook

+Executable Files:
+Credit-Card-Default-Prediction - Includes Exploratory Data Analysis and all algorithms which are used in this project.

+Output:
+Google Colab - All the outputs are visible in the provided colab notebook.